Quota costs, billing, and limits

-The cost is $0.0033 per MB of memory reserved per day, with no limit except the quota you set.
+The cost is $130 per GB of memory reserved per month, with no limit except the quota you set.

-You set your usage quota in advance.
+You set your memory quota in advance.
 This helps you control the maximum amount that your team will spend, and helps us avoid over-provisioning resources that won’t be used.

 (Sandboxes offer resource usage for free, but it is capped at 1 GB of RAM.)

 Quotas are associated with and billed to a project IAA number or equivalent billing tag.
-Quotas are billed by the amount of memory reserved and tallied daily.
-A monthly bill might include 9 days at 1 GB of RAM, 11 days at 2 GB of RAM and 10 days at 4 GB of RAM.
-Quota capacity is a hard limit; unused capacity does not “roll over” month to month.
+Quotas are billed by the amount of memory reserved and tallied monthly.

 What quotas limit